Virtual-Coffee/VC-Community-Docs/monthly-challenges/VC_Hacktoberfest/README.md

 📃 **Script Templates**

-There is a script available in the `CheckinScript.md` that located in the `archive` folder for the check-ins.
+Sync check-in script is available in the `CheckinScript.md` that located in the `archive` folder.

 ## Slack Channels